DaroMacs/wonderland-ui/README.md

 ### Viewing Events

-- All transfer and approval events are displayed in the events table
+- All transfer and approval events are displayed in the events table click on the icon to refresh
 - Events include transaction hash, amount, sender, and recipient
 - Table updates automatically after new transactions

 ---

-## 🔧 Contract Information
+## Contract Information

 ### Sepolia Testnet Contracts